Revature-Tech-Support/TechSupport_frontend/README.md

 - Spring Cloud

 ## User Stories
-As a User or Techinical Support Specialist, I should
+As a **User** or **Techinical Support Specialist**,
-- have an interface to interact with the features provided by the application
+I should have an interface to interact with the features provided by the application.

 ## Getting Started
 ```https://github.com/Revature-Tech-Support/TechSupport_frontend.git```